fieldtrip/website/workshop/cuttingeegx/squids_vs_opms.md

 save sens_combined sens_combined
 ```

-We apply the transformation to align the OPM sensors with head-based coordinate system
+We apply the transformation to align the OPM sensors with head-based coordinate system.

 ```
 %% Apply transformation matrix